likithpala7/VQ-VAE/README.md

 ### Randomly Generated Images

+Generating images by selecting random latent codes and passing them through the VQ-VAE decoder doesn't result in meaningful images, but it helps to understand that most of the codes don't mean anything by themselves.
+There is a distribution of the codes that changes depending on the codes around it.
+This is precisely what we are modeling when we train a PixelCNN.
+Samples images from the latent space of a VAE would result in meaningful images since the latent space is meaningful.

 ![Randomly Generated Image 1](output/random_sample_0.png)
 ![Randomly Generated Image 2](output/random_sample_1.png)
 ![Randomly Generated Image 3](output/random_sample_2.png)

-### Images Generated by PixeLCNN
+### Images Generated by PixelCNN

+I used a PixelCNN to model the distribution of the latent codes found by the VQ-VAE.
+I tried different training strategies including using attention in the PixelCNN and using a transformer to model the sequence of latent codes in the images.
+These were not successful attempts and resulted in the decoder generating images that were all pink.
+As evident in these examples, the PixelCNN was somewhat successful in modeling the latent codes, although there is a lot of work that could be done to improve the model.

 ![Randomly Generated Image 1](output/sample_1.png)
 ![Randomly Generated Image 2](output/sample_5.png)
 ![Randomly Generated Image 3](output/sample_8.png)

-Contributing
+# Contributing
 We welcome contributions!
 Feel free to open issues or submit pull requests to help improve this project.
-Here's how you can contribute:

-Report bugs or suggest features by opening an issue.
-Submit code improvements or new features by opening a pull request.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.